simphotonics/generic_reader/README.md

 ```
 The input argument is of type [ConstantReader] (a wrapper around DartObject) and the function returns an object of type `T`.
 It is presumed that the input argument `constantReader` represents an object of type `T` and this is checked and enforced.

 The following shows how to register decoder functions for the types `Age`, `Name`, and `User`.
 Note that each decoder knows the *field-names* and *field-types* of the class it handles.
 For example, the decoder for `User` knows that `age` is of type `Age` and that the field-name is 'age'.

+In principle, decoded instructions on how to re-create a constant at runtime can be obtained by using
+the class [Revivable].
+However, in the context of writing decoder functions, the source-code might be easier to read if the field-names are specified manually when using the function [peek] (see below).
 ```Dart
 ...